13 Cognitive Biases that Impact Your Service Blueprint

 Assessment of scope importance should be in proportion to the observed risk.
 A service designer can help with this by calling out the observed data in a blueprint, as well as discussing the research insight of increased risk with stakeholders.
 Politely calling out logical fallacies is often enough to motivate people to reassess.

-The tendency to support and reinforce the status quo even at the expense of individual or collective benefit.
+System Justification is the tendency to support and reinforce the status quo even at the expense of individual or collective benefit.
+How often are industry standards used contrary to what your specific user behavior is telling you?

 Why System Justification Applies to a Stakeholder?